Polwhele House School

-Polwhele House School is a private day school at Polwhele House, near Truro, Cornwall (United Kingdom).
-It follows the thirteen-plus Common Entrance Examination syllabus.
+Polwhele House School is a co-educational, independent school located at Polwhele House, near Truro, Cornwall, United Kingdom.

-In September 2024, the school proceeded with plans to provide senior school education, slowly extending its leaving age to sixteen, with a Year 9 class as of September 2024.
+The school currently accepts pupils from Nursery (age 3) to GCSE, with the first Year 11 GCSE examinations taking place in Summer 2027.

 History

 In 1976 one the school’s founders, Rosemary White, launched a nursery and pre-prep school in her family home in Truro, calling it Boscawen Rose School.
 This was a school for children aged between three and eight.
 By 1981, the high demand for places had encouraged Rosemary and her husband Richard White to open a new school at Polwhele House, transferring most of the Boscawen Rose School pupils there and including older children.
-They were joint heads of the new enterprise, which was to be a co-educational non-denominational Christian preparatory school.
-The leaving age increased to thirteen.
+They were joint heads of the new enterprise, which was to be a co-educational preparatory school.
+At that time, the leaving age increased to thirteen.

 After Truro Cathedral School closed in July 1982, its task of educating and training the cathedral's boy choristers was transferred to Polwhele House, and the number of choristers is now eighteen.
-The Chapter of the Cathedral pays half of their school fees, and voice trials take place once a year in January, for boys aged between seven and nine.
-Girl choristers attend Truro School.
+The chorister programme ended in the mid 2010s.

-The Whites retired as joint heads in 2002, but remain the owners of the school, and Richard White (born 1943) is chairman of the Managing Council.
+The Whites retired as joint heads in 2002.